STORYMIRROR

 Shuli began to cry.
 "Please don't let him die!
 He's the only father I've ever known!"
 Shuli begged.

 Her mother sighed and put her hand on Shuli's shoulder.
-"It seems like your father has been outside of the town for a long time, and now your two sisters were murdered, because of something they did.
+"It seems like your father was murdered, and now your two sisters too, because of something they did.
 As for you, maybe you will never get to meet your father or your two sisters again.
 Because it seems like you were also in danger."

 Shuli sat quietly when her mother said these words, she felt so alone in this world.
 She cried and cried until she fell asleep.

-The next morning Shuli went to the door of her room and stood there staring into the dark hallway, waiting to hear someone come through.
+The next morning Shuli went to the door and stood there staring into the dark hallway, waiting to hear someone come through.
 But no one came.
 So she walked down to the kitchen, hoping that maybe her father would be there.
 But he wasn't.
-She then went to the hall and opened the door.
+She then went to her room and opened up the window that led to the balcony.
 She looked around but didn't see anyone.
 Her eyes scanned the area but still didn't see anyone.
-Just then two shadows appeared from behind a tree.
+Just then a shadow appeared from behind a tree.
 "Are you ok?"
-The men asked.
+The man asked.

 "Yes, thank you," Shuli replied.

-"My name is Ashiq and this is my friend Mizar."
+"My name is Achiq and this is my friend Qizar."
 He said pointing to the other man.

 "Nice to meet you both, my name is Shuli."

-They all shook hands and then Ashiq said, "Are you hungry?"
+They all shook hands and then Achiq said, "So are you hungry?"

 "Not really," Shuli said.

-Ashiq laughed and said, "Well if you change your mind let me know.
-Here have some raisins".
+Achiq laughed and said, "Well if you change your mind let me know."
 Then he left.
-Shuli sat there watching them walk away until they disappeared into the bustling marketplace full of men.
-She decided to go inside and eat the only thing she had left., she went upstairs to pack some clothes and supplies.
-Then she headed to the door, but as she was about to step out onto the road, a man ran in front of her and blocked her way.
+Shuli sat there watching them walk away until they disappeared into the woods.
+She decided to go inside and eat breakfast.
+Once she finished eating, she went upstairs to pack some clothes and supplies.
+Then she headed to the door, but as she was about to step out onto the porch a man ran in front of her and blocked her way.
 "I'm sorry, but you can't leave yet," the man said.
 He was wearing a mask and had a short sword on his waist.

 "Why not?"
 Shuli asked angrily.

 "Because it's dangerous right now.
-There's a huge bounty on the women roaming in the city" The man said.
+There's a huge bounty on all the women who are going to be kidnapped."
+The man said.

 Shuli took her dagger out and pushed the blade against his throat.
 "If you try to take me, I'll kill you."